loydpadgett/loydpadgett/README.md

 ## 🔭 Interests 🔭
      ✍️ On-Demand documentation created through usage of git.
      🏗️ Builds data pipelines & documents the workflows they create.
-     🎓 Works to use data to influence efficiency in operational workflows.
+     🎓 Finds ways to influence efficiency in operational workflows.
-     🗺️ Use data to find efficiency flaws / boost concurrency.